Overcoming trauma, strengthening resilience

 Strong groups and communities

-Group work is a central part of our approach.
-In these groups, young people can share their stories in a safe space, build trust and support one another.
-Shared activities promote cooperation and help to strengthen their social skills.
+Group work is a central component of our approach.
+Here, young people can share their stories in a safe space, build trust and support each other.
+Joint activities promote cooperation and strengthen their social skills.

 Junge Frauen unterstützen sich und tauschen sich aus - terre des hommes schweiz